CartoDB/carto.js/doc/ui_functions.md

 ## vis.addOverlay(tooltip)

 A tooltip is an infowindow that appears when you hover your mouse over a map feature with [`vis.addOverlay(options)`](http://docs.cartodb.com/cartodb-platform/cartodb-js/api-methods/#visaddoverlayoptions).
-While you can customize the position of where the tooltip initially appears on the map, the placement of the tooltip may change to accommodate the active map (i.e., if you zoomed, scrolled, etc.)
+A tooltip appears where the mouse cursor is located on the map.You can customize the position of how the tooltip appears by defining the position options.

 #### Example